 Using Quick Create In Hyper-V Manager

 In the previous articles, we installed a Linux system using an ISO file by following the steps offered in Hyper-V Manager.
 This method gives you the widest choice of options and experienced users can modify settings to fit their needs.
 However, Hyper-V offers a gallery of virtual machines that can be independently launched using the Hyper-V Quick Create Desktop App.
-This app can also be accessed within Hyper-V Manager under the Actions Menu.

 Start by entering “Hyper-V Quick Create” in the search area of the taskbar.
 Depending on the version of Windows you are running, you will see a pre-set gallery of Operating Systems you may choose from.